How to register a Cooperative Society?

 - Fosters Service Motive: unlike other types of organizations, the Co-operative Societies do not emphasize upon maximizing the profit; instead, its main objective is to fulfil the common interest of the members.

 - Democratic Management: Every Co-operative Society follows “All for each and each for all” agenda which hinders dictatorship rule.
 Such societies conduct an Annual General Meeting (AGM) every year to select ‘Board of Directors‘ Irrespective of how many shares a member holds, he only has a single vote.

-If you want to register under co-operative societies act, 1912, have a look at the step by step procedure for Co-operative Society registration:
+If you want to register under co-operative societies act, 1912, have a look at the step by step procedure for register a Cooperative Society:

 - 1st Step: To form a Co-operative Society, it’s essential to find 10 individuals who share a common objective and desires to commence a Society.